 Easy to Implement Literacy Work Stations

 Of course, the first place to check for easy to implement options is on Teachers Pay Teachers and teaching blogs.
 There are so many free files on TPT which make planning easier for teachers, but you can also find great reasonably priced resources that can be tailored to your needs too.
-This close reading set would work well with a guided reading group or station.
+This poetry set on sensory words would work well with a guided reading group or station.

 My Literacy Work Station Bundle: